thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-06-10-singularity-net-partners-with-thoughtworks-arts.markdown

 **Filip Baba** ran a community [XR jam](https://www.eventbrite.com/e/unitynyc-xr-jam-2019-tickets-59015269259) on April 26 at [RLab](https://www.rlab.nyc/), a warehouse-sized venue which is the first city-funded VR/AR center in the country.

 ### Presentations
-{% include image.html file='ellen-pearlman.jpg'
+{% include image file='ellen-pearlman.jpg'
    alt='Ellen Pearlman at UN/GREEN'
    caption='Ellen Pearlman presenting Art-A-Hack projects at UN/GREEN in Latvia - photo by Elke Reinhuber'
 %}
 **Ellen Pearlman** is on the scientific board for [UN/GREEN: NATURALLY ARTIFICIAL INTELLIGENCES](http://festival2019.rixc.org/), and presented at the conference July 4 - 6 in Riga, Latvia at The National Museum of Art, and the Art Academy in Riga.
 Ellen also presented a paper at the world renowned [ISEA (International Society Of Electronic Art)](http://isea2019.isea-international.org/) 2019, on her work with connecting brain computer interfaces to AI.
 This year ISEA took place in Gwangju, Republic of Korea, June 22th-28th.

-{% include image.html file='andy-mcwilliams.jpg'
+{% include image file='andy-mcwilliams.jpg'
    alt='Andrew McWilliams at Creative Tech Week NY' caption='Andrew McWilliams at Creative Tech Week NY' link='https://www.youtube.com/watch?v=4FRgdbsFvTo&fbclid=IwAR2NmrLw_vE91YekYvMuf0HSD7pWbpQpOKO4-ckPCH29LYCRdufRU9ive1w'